Twenty-one days of daily Bible-based devotional

 strength to guide us.

 wise in God's sight.
-That is a call to reevaluate our priorities and perspectives in light of God's
+That is a call to reevaluate our priorities and attitudes in light of God's wisdom.

 For Sunday